 “Writing a book without promoting it is like waving to someone in a dark room.
 You know what you have done but nobody else does.”
 Doesn’t this quote by Madi Preda hit differently?
 Because really, how will your book sell itself, if you don’t try to push your baby to do better?

-So, if you want to sell your book and make a living by doing what you love, you have to market it, period.
+So, if you want to sell more books and make a living by doing what you love, you have to market it, period.
 Even if you know that your book is going to be one of the best pieces of literature, the copies won’t sell themselves, if you don’t back it up with good marketing.

-The thing is, some authors don’t know what’s the right place to start their marketing journey from.
+The thing is, some self-published authors don’t know what’s the right place to start their marketing journey from, especially when it’s their first book.
 But no worries, here are 21 smart book marketing ideas and strategies to help you promote your upcoming book and sell more copies.

 Off we go!

-This is one of the most essential points of your marketing game and to do so, you have to pick the right genre and audience for your book.
-Try to match your book genre with your audience, by clearly defining both.
+This is one of the most essential points of your book promotion and for that, you have to pick the right genre and audience for your book.
+Try to match your book genre with your target audience, by clearly defining both.

 Defining your audience and carrying out your marketing ideas within their circle, will help you find your way into their consciousness and encourage them to give your book a chance.